 - Why the violation occurred, and specifically whether the filing party:

-- A detailed list of all acquisitions of (1) assets from the same seller or (2) voting securities in the same issuer between the initial violation and the time of the explanation letter; and
+- A detailed list of all acquisitions of (1) assets from the same seller or (2) voting securities in the same issuer between the acquisition immediately prior to the initial violation and the time of the explanation letter, briefly noting the date of the transaction, type of transaction, number of shares acquired, percentage held as a result of the acquisition, and the total value of the shares held as a result of the acquisition, and

 - A detailed description of the steps that have been taken to ensure future compliance with the HSR Act.
 Examples of such steps include, but are not limited to: implementation of training programs with antitrust counsel; monitoring of company dealings for HSR purposes by the Chief Financial Officer and the General Counsel; establishment of an HSR review committee; or inclusion of HSR provisions on acquisition checklists.